vantage-sh/docs.vantage.sh/docs/per_unit_costs.md

   </div>
   </details>

-Metrics will be imported for the last six months.
 The metrics will be automatically synced, daily, along with cost data from other integrations.
 See the [Assign Business Metrics to Cost Reports](/per_unit_costs#assign-metrics) section for the next steps.

 ### Import via the Vantage API {#import-api}